readikus/early-saas-handbook/docs/meetings/index.md

 ### **Regularly Challenge the Need for Meetings**

 In early-stage startups, it’s crucial to continuously assess whether meetings are truly necessary and adding value.
 Every few weeks, review if meetings could be improved, shortened, or eliminated entirely.
 Can the issue be resolved with a quick message or decision instead?
-Founder engineers should take the lead in questioning the need for each meeting and cutting down on recurring meetings that no longer serve a clear purpose, while also soliciting feedback from the team to refine the process.
+Startup engineers should take the lead in questioning the need for each meeting and cutting down on recurring meetings that no longer serve a clear purpose, while also soliciting feedback from the team to refine the process.

 # Meeting Techniques